marshmallow-code/marshmallow/docs/extending.rst

     user_objs = user_schema.load(users_data, many=True)
     # [<User(name='Keith Richards')>, <User(name='Charlie Watts')>]

-Raising Errors in Pre-/Post-processor Methods
+Raising errors in pre-/post-processor methods
 +++++++++++++++++++++++++++++++++++++++++++++

 Pre- and post-processing methods may raise a `ValidationError <marshmallow.exceptions.ValidationError>`.
 By default, errors will be stored on the ``"_schema"`` key in the errors dictionary.